Satshabad/jaspect/README.md

-### Getting Started with Aspects for JavaScript
+# Getting Started with Aspects for JavaScript
-Aspects are a way to add additional functionality to your JavaScript without modifying the original code.
+An aspect of a program is a feature linked to many other parts of the program, but which is not related to the program's primary function.
+Jaspect let's you write these aspects separately and then add them in at the last minute.

+## The canonical logging example

-Let's look at the canonical logging example.
-Here's some code that you might write:
+This some code that you might write:

 ```
 // in myStuff.js